navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

 - @OneToMany
   - default fetch strategy is Lazy: meaning if one entity has one to many relation with another entity, if we pull the entity with 1:M then only that entity will be pulled default
 - @ManyToOne
-  - default fetch strategy is Eager: meaning if one entity has many to one relation with another entity, if we pull the entity with M:1 then  entity will the other entity as well
+  - default fetch strategy is Eager: meaning if one entity has many to one relation with another entity, if we pull the entity with M:1 then  entity will pull the other entity as well
 - @ManyToMany
   - default fetch strategy is Lazy
   - @JoinTable(name = "mapping table name", joinColumns = @JoinColumn(name = "owning side column name"), inverseJoinColumns = @JoinColumn(name = "other side of column name"))